Croatia Digital Nomad Visa: requirements & how to apply 2026

 EU, euro and Schengen, up to 18 months and 0% Croatian tax on foreign income - who qualifies, the income threshold and how to apply.

 Croatia is one of the few European bases that pairs a relaxed Mediterranean lifestyle with a real legal route for remote workers.
-Since 1 January 2023 the country uses the euro and is part of the Schengen Area, on top of EU membership since 2013 — so a Croatian permit puts you inside the EU, not next to it.
+Since 1 January 2023 the country uses the euro and is part of the Schengen Area, on top of EU membership since 2013 - so a Croatian permit puts you inside the EU, not next to it.
 The headline draw for remote workers is the digital nomad “temporary stay”: up to 18 months and 0% Croatian income tax on your foreign earnings.
+For many non-EU remote workers it’s the most straightforward legal way to spend a long stretch inside the EU, provided you can show the income.

 Who it’s for